Privacy Rights of Students In Education Records

 Except as provided below under confidentiality and sexual misconduct, dating violence, domestic violence, and stalking, any University employee who knows or has reason to know of allegations or acts that violate University policy shall promptly inform the Title IX Coordinator.
 These employees are required to disclose all information including the names of the parties, even where the person has requested that his/her name remain confidential.
 The Title IX Coordinator will determine whether confidentiality is appropriate given the circumstances of each such incident (see confidential reporting options outlined below).

-SAFETY OF THE CAMPUS COMMUNITY IS PRIMARY
+SAFETY OF THE UNIVERSITY COMMUNITY IS PRIMARY

-The University’s primary concern is the safety of its campus community members.
+The University’s primary concern is the safety of its university community members.
 The use of alcohol or drugs never makes the victim at fault for gender discrimination, harassment or misconduct; therefore, victims should not be deterred from reporting incidents of sexual misconduct out of a concern that they might be disciplined for related violations of drug, alcohol or other university policies.
 Except in extreme circumstances, victims of sexual misconduct shall not be subject to discipline for related violations of the Student Conduct Code.

 Individuals alleged to have committed sexual misconduct may face criminal prosecution by law enforcement and may incur penalties as a result of civil litigation.
 In addition, employees and students may face discipline at the university, up to including suspension or expulsion.
 Employees may face sanctions up to and including dismissal from employment, pursuant to established CSU policies and provisions of applicable collective bargaining unit agreements.